Building in a Floodplain

 In addition, by joining NFIP, the county became eligible to receive disaster assistance from FEMA after a presidentially declared disaster.
-Since the 1970s, the county has had nine Presidential Disaster Declarations related to floods, severe storms and wildfires, which can cause post-fire flooding.
+Since 1972, the county has had 26 Presidential Disaster Declarations related to floods, severe storms and wildfires, which can cause post-fire flooding.

 As an NFIP member, the county also agreed to enforce federal regulations concerning development within a special flood hazard area shown on FEMA’s Flood Insurance Rate Maps.
 The areas are referred to as the 100-year floodplain.

 Local jurisdictions such as Chelan County must issue permits for all development in its flood-prone areas.
 This ensures that development is regulated so property damage is limited and property owners do not adversely impact other property owners by their actions.
 Chelan County Code Chapter 3.20 regulates the use and development of property within flood hazard areas in the unincorporated areas.

 A Floodplain Development Permit is required prior to beginning any development within the 100-year flood.
 Development includes any manmade change to improved or unimproved real estate, including, but not limited to, digging, grading, filling, paving, drilling, mining, storing equipment or materials, or construction.